 North Carolina’s major land, sea, and space-grant research institution, North Carolina State University has been a center of agricultural, engineering, and applied science research for the south since its founding.
 As part of the Research Triangle, a region bounded by NCSU, the University of North Carolina, and Duke University, NC State has been at the forefront of studies in nuclear technology, veterinary science, textiles, and numerous other fields.
 NCSU’s opportunities and reputation have made it the largest university in North and South Carolina.

 As a land-grant institution, NCSU’s explicit mission is to provide the best possible education to the most students in the Carolinas and elsewhere, and online education programs are a significant part of that mission in the 21st century.
-NCSU offers nearly 100 fully online degrees and certificates in areas from business and engineering to teacher licensure and professional certifications.
+NCSU Online and Distance Education offers nearly 100 fully online degrees and certificates in areas from business and engineering to teacher licensure and professional certifications.
 With top-tier faculty and a strongly-designed educational platform, NCSU delivers world-class education at a reasonable cost, making them a constant best value.

 Standard Undergraduate Degree Cost: $231 per credit (includes fees)